shapkarin/js-web3/README.md

 and then set developer's node version to the same as defeined at `.nvmrc`

 ### GitHub Actions
-Repo uses GitHub Actions to publish app and docs to the gh-pages.
+Repo uses [GitHub Actions](https://github.com/shapkarin/jsweb3/blob/main/.github/workflows/deploy.yml) to publish app and docs to the gh-pages.
+To match dependencies it uses yarn.lock file and yarn --frozen-lockfile.
 Latest version is published at https://shapkarin.github.io/jsweb3 Generated JSDoc can be found at https://shapkarin.github.io/jsweb3/jsdoc/